For a better PhD in the Biosciences.

 Without us, there would be no research papers, there would be no science.

 PI’s and program administration may not like that we are asking for a raise, or that we are asking to report lab retention numbers.
 That is why the union is well-positioned to make our asks.
 We can sit down with decision makers and negotiate, even if it is uncomfortable, over these issues while protecting often-vulnerable graduate student workers – but we can only do that with your endorsement, in the form of your signature.
-The union has strength in numbers, money from pooled dues, access to lawyers and media, support from unionized workers nationwide, and political leverage.
+The union has strength in numbers, money from pooled dues, access to legal counsel and media, support from unionized workers nationwide, and political leverage.

 We can only win improvements to our working conditions with your signature.
 There may be hard conversations ahead.
 As a union, we are equipped for any disagreements and are excited to work with administration – which is why we asked to meet with the Chancellor last year.